top of page

 The response came quickly: Yep.
 That’s right.

-Still unsure—and seeing no additional signage or other hikers—I reluctantly walked upward.
+Still unsure, and seeing no additional signage or other hikers, I reluctantly walked upward.

 As I approached the farm, where the trail continued between a barn and a garage, a man emerged from the barn.

 Shit, I thought.
-My friend—Norwegian, a longtime village resident, someone who’d walked this path many times—must have been wrong.
-And now I was in trouble.
+My friend, a longtime village resident who had walked this path many times, was somehow wrong.

-Rounding through the farm, and continuing on.
+Rounding the garage, and continuing on.

-Rounding through the farm, and continuing on.
+Rounding the garage, and continuing on.

 A glance back, after emerging unscathed.